FAQs

 My dog is pregnant, what should I feed her and how much?

 All of our diets are suitable for pregnant bitches, except Kanga and Wellbeing due to their low fat content.
+We don't recommend feeding these recipes exclusively.
 During the first and second trimesters of pregnancy, food requirements generally do not change, although it is recommended to increase the frequency of feeding with a minimum of twice a day.
 In the third trimester, we recommend not limiting her food intake, allowing her to consume as much as she wants.
-It is also important to ensure raw meaty bones are added to optimise calcium intake.
+It is also important to ensure raw meaty bones are included to optimise calcium intake.

 What is Wild and Free?